gbb/ppppt/README.md

 These graphs should hopefully be somewhat self-explanatory... they show what happens when you set the same pl/pgsql task running on multiple cores.
 In this case, the same function and table is used.
-In my other benchmarks (see parpsql.com) you can see the same effect even when each parallel connection uses differently named functions and different tables.
+In my other benchmarks (see [parpsql.com](http://parpsql.com) you can see the same problem even when each parallel connection uses differently named functions and different/independent tables.

 ![Graph0](sample_results/result3.png)